Which city is cheaper, Portland, Maine or Atlantic City?

 In January, Atlantic City usually receives around the same amount of rain as Portland, Maine.
 Atlantic City gets 3.4 inches (87 mm) of rain, while Portland, Maine receives 3.4 inches (86 mm) of rain each month for the winter.

 The spring brings many poeple to Atlantic City as well as Portland, Maine.
+Most visitors come to Atlantic City for the beaches during these months.
 Also, the spring months attract visitors to Portland, Maine because of the beaches and the natural beauty.

 In April, Atlantic City is generally much warmer than Portland, Maine.
-Temperatures in Atlantic City average around 51°F (10°C), and Portland, Maine stays around 43°F (6°C).
+Daily temperatures in Atlantic City average around 51°F (10°C), and Portland, Maine fluctuates around 43°F (6°C).

 The sun comes out a lot this time of the year in Portland, Maine.
 People are often attracted to the plentiful sunshine in Atlantic City this time of the year.
 In the spring, Atlantic City often gets around the same amount of sunshine as Portland, Maine.
 Atlantic City gets 217 hours of sunny skies this time of year, while Portland, Maine receives 212 hours of full sun.